tacatac/archnosh/README.md

     init        1     root    1w     FIFO               0,10      0t0   8409 pipe
     init        1     root    2w     FIFO               0,10      0t0   8409 pipe

 The "log" directory name is a bit misleading insofar as one could chain anything to the service and create an arbitrarily long pipe chain.
-That being said, service `run` files already use chain-loading mechanisms so it generally really is a logging service that is last in the chain.
+That being said, service `run` files already use [chain-loading mechanisms](https://jdebp.eu/Softwares/nosh/guide/chain-loading-cheatsheet.html) so it generally really is a logging service that is ultimately piped to.

 ### system-control

-[system-control](https://jdebp.eu/Softwares/nosh/guide/system-control.html) is the workhorse command for the system from a user perspective.
+[system-control](https://jdebp.eu/Softwares/nosh/guide/system-control.html) is the system workhorse command from a user perspective.

 It provides high-level system-wide and per-user service management (start/stop, enable/disable etc.) aswell as system management (reboot, poweroff etc.) and various other specialised commands for e.g. converting systemd-style unit files to service bundles.